Servideska/HPC/doc.zih.tu-dresden.de/docs/application/overview.md

 also apply for a "Schnupperaccount" (trial account) for one year to find out if the machine is useful for your application.

-An other able use case is to request resources for a courses.
+Another possible use case is to request resources for a course.

 To learn more about applying for a project or a course, check the following page:
 [https://tu-dresden.de/zih/hochleistungsrechnen/zugang][1]

 ## HPC-Login

 ### Get Access without an existing ZIH Login

 To use the resources, you need a [valid ZIH login][2].
 To get a ZIH login and the access to HPC, please use the [HPC login application form][3].

 ### Get Access with a valid ZIH Login